 “We found that it empowered our officers to become more self-sufficient.
 They went from having no mapping capability to doing some light mapping and analysis,” says Ling.
 “It boosts their confidence in using technology and GIS.”

-With the new solution deployed, officers sign into ArcGIS Maps for Office and filter the data in Microsoft Excel.
+With the new solution deployed, officers sign into ArcGIS for Office and filter the data in Microsoft Excel.
 Once the officer narrows down what they need, the data (points) are plotted on a map.
 If needed, they can then refilter the data and zoom in and/or out on the map to conduct more detailed analysis of patterns.

 “Police officers can visualize the data, the table, and the raw data in new ways, and it helps them to uncover hidden patterns,” says Ling.
 “They’re not just plotting points on a map.
 They're applying some of their analytical skills [to this task] in order to solve the case.”